neptune-ai/docs/docs/integrations/keras-tuner.rst

 Step 3: Pass Neptune Logger to Keras Tuner
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Import :meth:`~neptunecontrib.monitoring.kerastuner.NeptuneLogger` from neptunecontrib and pass it to Tuner.
+Import :meth:`~neptunecontrib.monitoring.kerastuner.NeptuneLogger` from :meth:`~neptunecontrib` and pass it to the Tuner.

 .. code-block:: python3